5 ways our AI lesson assistant can help you encourage metacognition

 alt

-2. It always activates your students’ prior knowledge
+2. Maia activates your students’ prior knowledge

-The lesson generator automatically creates a mind map to activate students’ (sometimes unexpected) prior knowledge.
-It is a standard feature of LessonUp’s lesson generator, inserted by our education team to make sure learners are encouraged to think about what they already know about a topic.
-They will be reminded to think of what they know and don’t know about the lesson’s ‘prompt’: the learning objective, and more specifically the main task they need to complete.
+Maia automatically creates a mind map to activate students’ (sometimes unexpected) prior knowledge.
+It is a standard feature of LessonUp’s AI assistant Maia, instructed by our education team to make sure learners are encouraged to think about what they already know about a topic.
+They will be reminded to think of what they know and don’t know about the lesson’s learning objective, and, more specifically, the main task(s) they need to complete.

 alt